GIGA-Money/LearningDevOps/Snippet Classification/README.md

 - NLTK library

 ## Usage
-- Run the main script to process code snippets:
+Run the main script to process code snippets:

 `python mainSnippetClassification.py`

-- or using hte unit test
+- or using the unit test

-`python allsnippetsunittest.py`
+`python UnitTest.py`

 ## Testing
 - To run tests, use the following command: